 Do you like taking quizzes?
-I do and recently I have found on the mycareertools.com website a great career quiz that assigned you to one of the 6 career personality groups.
-There are also suggestions for career/job that will be the best match for you.
+I do and recently I have found on the mycareertools.com website a great career quiz that assigns you to one of the 6 career personality groups.
+There are also suggestions for a career/job that will be the best match for you.

 This test is based on Holland codes and it’s really interesting.
 The career test has just 3 questions, you choose a number of answers and in 5 minutes you know your career personality.
 According to this test, I am a social type, a helper and one of the suggested jobs was a teacher!
 Wow, this is what I always wanted to do.

 So my first question to you.
 What is your career personality?

 2. What order do you put on your clothes?

 bra, underwear, stand in front of a closet for an extended period of time, then pants/skirt, shirt/sweater, shoes